postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 # Overriding fields or properties

-In <xref:simple-override-property>, you have learned the basics of the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> class.
-We will now cover more advanced scenarios.
+In <xref:simple-override-property>, you learned the basics of the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> class.
+Now, we will cover more advanced scenarios.

 ## Accessing the metadata of the overridden field or property

-The metadata of the field or property being overridden are available from the template accessors on the <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty> property.
-This property gives you all information about the field or property's name, type, and custom attributes.
+The metadata of the overridden field or property is accessible from the template accessors on the <xref:Metalama.Framework.Aspects.IMetaTarget.FieldOrProperty?text=meta.Target.FieldOrProperty> property.
+This property provides all information about the field or property's name, type, and custom attributes.
 For instance, the member name is available on `meta.Target.FieldOrProperty.Name` and its type on `meta.Target.FieldOrProperty.Type`.

-- `meta.Target.FieldOrProperty` exposes the current field or property as an <xref:Metalama.Framework.Code.IFieldOrProperty>, which exposes characteristics that are common to fields and properties.
+- `meta.Target.FieldOrProperty` exposes the current field or property as an <xref:Metalama.Framework.Code.IFieldOrProperty>, which reveals characteristics common to fields and properties.
 - `meta.Target.Field` exposes the current field as an <xref:Metalama.Framework.Code.IField> but will throw an exception if the target is not a field.
-- `meta.Target.Property` exposes the current field as an <xref:Metalama.Framework.Code.IProperty> but will throw an exception if the target is not a field.
+- `meta.Target.Property` exposes the current field as an <xref:Metalama.Framework.Code.IProperty> but will throw an exception if the target is not a property.
 - `meta.Target.Method` exposes the current accessor method.
 This works even if the target is a field because Metalama creates pseudo methods to represent field accessors.

 To access the _value_ of the field or property, you can use the `meta.Target.FieldOrProperty.Value` expression both in reading and writing.
 In the setter template, `meta.Target.Parameters[0].Value` gives you the value of the `value` parameter.

 ### Example: Resolving dependencies on the fly